JoshuaCWebDeveloper/genai-node-red/README.md

 -   **Drag-and-Drop Interface**: Enables users to drag nodes from the node palette onto the canvas, facilitating intuitive flow construction.
 -   **Node Connection Functionality**: Supports drawing connections between nodes with enhanced visual feedback and auto-attachment features for ease of use.
 -   **Node Editor UI**: Provides a user-friendly interface for configuring and editing node properties, allowing detailed customization of node attributes.
+-   **Builder Layout**: Features a primary sidebar with sections for file tree, config nodes, context data, and general information, enhancing navigation and accessibility.
+A secondary sidebar includes the node palette and a new help browser section.
+Tabs at the top of the interface allow users to manage multiple flows or views simultaneously.
+A console at the bottom displays debug outputs and system messages, aiding in troubleshooting and development.
+A theme switcher in the header allows users to toggle between light and dark modes.
+-   **Tabbed Layout for Multiple Flows**: A dynamic tab system at the top of the interface where each tab represents an open flow.
+Each tab can host an instance of the flow-canvas component, maintaining the state of each flow independently.
+Functionality to add, close, and switch tabs without losing work, with prompt saving or caching options.
+-   **File Tree in Primary Sidebar**: A collapsible file tree that displays all available flows and subflows categorized by projects or folders.
+Users can interact with the file tree to open a flow in a new tab, delete a flow, or create a new flow.

 ### Technical Implementation